misraj-ai/quranhub/README.md

 </tr>
 </table>

+## ⚡ Performance

+The Quran Hub API is optimized for speed and scalability, powered by **FastAPI**, **PostgreSQL**, and **Cloudflare edge caching**.

+- ⚙️ **Average Response Time**: ~60 ms
+- 🚀 **Caching Layer**: Full Cloudflare cache integration for static and dynamic endpoints
+- 🌐 **Global CDN**: Responses are served through distributed edge nodes for minimal latency worldwide
+- 🧩 **Optimized Queries**: Indexed views and materialized statistics for instant retrieval
+- 🔁 **Persistent Connections**: Connection pooling and async request handling ensure high throughput

+These optimizations make Quran Hub one of the fastest and most reliable Quranic APIs available.

 ## 📖 Quran Hub MCP Server

 The Quran Hub MCP Server provides a rich set of tools for accessing and exploring the Quran programmatically.
 You can use these tools inside Cursor or any other MCP-compatible client.